jgonzalez1423/grocerygauge-personal/README.md

 The site pulls product data from the **Kroger Products API** and uses a forecasting model to predict prices for the next few days.

 ---
+## My Role

+As a **Frontend Developer**, I was responsible for:
+- Implementing the search functionality and dynamic product rendering
+- Building reusable components such as `ProductCard`, `CartItem`, and `TopBar`
+- Connecting React components to backend API endpoints for live data updates
+- Creating the cart system to simulate total grocery costs
+- Integrating price alert functionality and UI interaction
+---
 ## Features

 - Browse Kroger grocery items with regularly updated prices